plackyhacker/impersonator/README.md

 # Impersonator

-Simple C code to impersonate th lsass.exe primary token and spawn a new process as `NT Authority\SYSTEM` .
+Simple C code to impersonate the `lsass.exe` primary token and spawn a new process as `NT Authority\SYSTEM` .
 The `SeImpersonate` privilege is required to impersonate another process token.

 **Enumerate**